Work continues, as several other steps involving tests and adjustments must be completed to ensure they are in good working order.

 Replacement of three escalators

 To help make it easier for you to get around, we initiated the replacement and major refurbish of 63 escalators in our métro system.
-Work began in June 2016 and will extend into 2020.

 The escalators in Côte-des-Neiges station are part of the replacement program.
 All three escalators in the Est entrance (corner of Lacombe and Côte-des-Neiges) will be replaced.